OpenHero/gblastn/README.txt

 when handling a batch of queries.
 G-BLASTN supports megablast and blastn mode.
 The discontiguous megablast mode is currently not supported.

+Citation:

-Paper: K. Zhao and X.-W. Chu, “G-BLASTN: Accelerating Nucleotide Alignment by Graphics Processors,” Oxford Bioinformatics, to appear
+K. Zhao and X.-W. Chu, “G-BLASTN: Accelerating Nucleotide Alignment by Graphics Processors”, Oxford, Bioinformatics, 2014.

 G-BLASTN is free software and you can browse/download the source code at: https://sourceforge.net/p/gblastn or https://github.com/OpenHero/gblastn

+Acknowledgement:

+This project is supported by grant FRG2/11-12/158 from Hong Kong Baptist University.
+We also thank NVIDIA corporation for their donation of GPU cards.

 News:
 1.1 version release is built on NCBI-BLAST 2.2.28.